culibraries/folio/docs/apps/inventory.md

     - *CAT LEVEL - TBD: Could this be added under the **Add statistical code** pull down menu?*
 1. Click *Save and close* at the bottom

+###Importing a new record from OCLC into Inventory

+1. Copy the OCLC WorldCat identifier from the OCLC master record
+1. Log into FOLIO and go to the Inventory App.
+In the default pane, click on Actions -> Import
+1. In the Single Record Import dialog box (our current default is an OCLC WorldCat source), paste or type in the OCLC WorldCat identifier in the box
+4. Click Import

+*A new instance record is created along with an underlying source record storage (SRS) record.
+In this case, it will be a MARC source record.
+Only the editable [Administrative Data](https://lotus.docs.folio.org/docs/metadata/inventory/#administrative-data_) elements in the instance can be edited directly in Inventory.
+Any MARC field edits to the instance record must be made by editing the source record using [quickMARC.](https://lotus.docs.folio.org/docs/metadata/inventory/quickmarc/#editing-a-marc-record-using-quickmarc)*

+For documentation on Holdings and Item records, please see the Adding/Editing Holdings Record and Adding/Editing Item Record sections.

 ### Processes that need to be addressed

 - Verify call number function to check for potential conflict in the shelf list